Social Proof Section Copy Builder

 Lead with your single strongest, most specific quote.
 “It paid for itself in the first week” outperforms a paragraph of generic praise because the reader can picture the outcome.

-Order your stats by impact, not by what is easiest to measure — a 4.8/5 rating or a 99.98% uptime figure earns more trust than a raw signup count.
-And keep attribution complete: a quote with a full name, role, and company reads as real, while an anonymous ”— a happy customer” reads as invented.
+Order your stats by impact, not by what is easiest to measure — a 4.8/5 rating or a 99.98% uptime figure earns more trust than a raw user count.
+Keep attribution complete: a quote with a full name, role, and company reads as real, while an anonymous ”— a happy customer” reads as invented.
+And revisit the section quarterly: stale press dates or outdated stats can undermine trust rather than build it.